cgmbauer/desafio-database-upload/README.md

 yarn dev:server
 ```

+- Make sure you have the Postgres up and running on your machine.

 ## Note

-I do recommend that you have [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) installed to see the results.
+- I do recommend that you have [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) installed to see the results.

-If you do use Insomnia, you can download this [workspace](https://github.com/cgmbauer/assets/tree/master/insomnia_workspaces/desafio-database-upload) to use the application.
+- If you do use Insomnia, you can download this [workspace](https://github.com/cgmbauer/assets/tree/master/insomnia_workspaces/desafio-database-upload) to use the application.

-You can also go [here](https://github.com/cgmbauer/gofinances-web) and use the front-end to execute the application.
+- You can also go [here](https://github.com/cgmbauer/gofinances-web) and use the front-end to execute the application.

 ## Acknowledgments